TwoRavens/modelsof/README.md

 ## notes

+### unzip

     python3 stata.py * unzip

 is destructive (it destroys zip files as it unzips) and may need to be run several times to get deeply nested zips.

 unzip also requires 7z for 7z and rar files.
 This is `p7zip-full` and `p7zip-rar` on Ubuntu.

+### errors

+Some files have syntax errors.
+In the case of missing closing delimiters, they are closed.
+In the case of missing closing `*/`, the comment is assumed to extend  to the end of the file.